tumut/m17n-cop/README.md

 First clone this repository and `cd` to its root directory.

-After making sure you have your dependencies in check run the Makefile and restart your IBus daemon (so that files are reloaded) as follows:
+After making sure you have your dependencies in order, run the Makefile and restart your IBus daemon (so that files are reloaded) as follows:

 ```shell
 make install